siwar003/Levcell-Caged-cAMP/Protocol.md

 Compare phospho-Kemptide concentrations between the two arms at each reaction time point.
 If the quench is effective, the immediate and delayed samples should produce statistically indistinguishable phospho-Kemptide concentrations, indicating negligible post-quench phosphorylation.

-**Automation control:** Repeat but with 3 time points; 6 droplets; top 3 get automated addition, bottom 3 get manual addition; compare the quench efficiencies, immediate processing.

-**Containerless control:** Repeat with 3 time points and 6 samples; 3 in the LevCell, 3 in tubes.
+**Containerless control:** Repeat with 3 time points and 6 samples; 3 in the Levcell, 3 in tubes.
 Compare quench efficiencies, immediate processing.
+Use the robotic arm to dispense reaction mixture and quench buffer to each.

 **Deliverable for this phase:** One figure with three panels (mixing time, quench progress curves, jitter histogram) — this is the platform-characterization core of the eventual paper and should be finalized before Phase 4 cell work begins.